rob-metalinkage/django-rdf-io/README.md

 		`{SERVER_URL}/rdf_io/to_rdf/{model_name}/key/{model_natural_key}`

 ### RDF publishing
-1) Configure one or more ServiceBindings and attach to the relevant ObjectMapping
+1) Configure one or more ServiceBindings and attach to the relevant ObjectMapping (if updates to that Object are to be published to RDF store - otherwise ServiceBindings can be directly bound to individual ImportedResource objects)
+  NOTE: A service binding of type VALIDATION will cause checks to be performed - and on failure will abort the service chain and invoke on_fail bindings (not yet implemented)
+  NOTE: An service binding of type INFERENCING will augment the data to be stored, but not save it.
+It should be chained to PERSIST binding(s).
+2) To publish a specific object to the configured RDF store:
+		`{SERVER_URL}/rdf_io/pub_rdf/{model_name}/{model_id}`
-2) To publish a specific object to the configured RDF store `{SERVER_URL}/rdf_io/pub_rdf/{model_name}/{model_id}` (note that this will happen automatically on object save if an object mapping is defined)
+		(note that this will happen automatically on object save if an object mapping is defined)
-3) To republish all objects for a set of django models `{SERVER_URL}/rdf_io/sync_remote/{model_name}[,{model_name}]*`
+3) To republish all objects for a set of django models:
+		`{SERVER_URL}/rdf_io/sync_remote/{model_name}[,{model_name}]*`